pv286-team/project/docs/report/50_int_parser.md

 and processed only when there are no more digits on input because the bit representation of an integer depends on the whole integer, not on individual digits.

-Instance of `BigInteger` class is created at the start of parsing.
-This class can represent arbitrary large integer.
+An instance of `BigInteger` class is created at the start of parsing.
+This class can represent arbitrarily large integers.
 For each digit from input, the internal `BigInteger` instance is multiplied by ten and the digit is converted to the new `BigInteger` instance and added to the internal one.
 This procedure allows us to process each digit separately, not storing arrays or Strings in memory but only one instance of `BigInteger` class.